QuickBlox/Documentation/docs/4_android/4_Chat/2_Dialogs.md

         });
 ```

+For details about REST API for updating dialogs refer to http://quickblox.com/developers/Chat#Update_dialog

 To notify all occupants that you updated a group chat we use chat notifications - it's simple chat message with extra parameters inside.
 These parameters used to separate chat notifications from regular text chat messages:
 ```java
 public static QBChatMessage createChatNotificationForGroupChatUpdate(QBChatDialog chatDialog) {
     String dialogId = String.valueOf(chatDialog.getDialogId());